 Dr José A. Pérez Díez

-In 2020, I took on a Leverhulme Early Career Fellowship in the School of English, which was awarded to fund my research project on the circulation of Spanish books in Jacobean England and their impact on English drama.
+In 2020, I took on a 3-year Leverhulme Early Career Fellowship in the School of English, which was awarded to fund my research project on the circulation of Spanish books in Jacobean England and their impact on English drama.
+In 2022, I was appointed Lecturer in Early Modern Drama in the School on a permanent basis.

 At Leeds I convene the Playhouse Lab, which I established in 2016 as a forum to experiment with early English drama from a practical point of view, offering a series of unrehearsed script-in-hand performances of plays from the period in the Workshop Theatre on campus.
 Our aim is to support teaching and research in the School, scheduling plays from our undergraduate modules, as well as plays being edited by members of the School.